Case Study

 Nature-Based Innovation at Renewable Energy Sites

-Renewable energy installations - wind farms, solar arrays and the like are often built on open land.
-Today, many forward-thinking operators recognise that these sites can serve a dual purpose: generating clean power while actively fostering biodiversity.
+Renewable energy installations like wind farms, solar arrays and battery storage sites are often built on open land.
+Today, many forward-thinking operators recognise that these sites can serve a dual purpose: generating clean power while creating biodiversity uplift.

-One growing approach is to plant native wildflowers and grasses beneath and around solar panels, transforming sterile fields into thriving “pollinator meadows.”
-The benefits are striking.
-Argonne National Lab reports that within five years of planting prairie habitat at solar arrays, insect numbers exploded with total insect abundance tripled and native bee counts increased twentyfold.
-These flowering meadows can potentially outperformed the barren ground they replaced, offering vital habitat for pollinators, birds and other wildlife.
+One growing approach is to plant native wildflowers and grasses beneath and around solar panels, transforming sterile fields into active meadows.
+Argonne National Lab reports that within 5 years of planting prairie habitat at solar arrays, total insect abundance tripled.
+These flowering meadows can potentially outperform the barren ground they replaced, offering vital habitat for pollinators, birds and other wildlife like small mammals.

 Companies generating wind and solar power are increasingly embracing nature-based strategies.
-By integrating wildflower meadows, hedgerows and low-mow zones, these projects can turn energy sites into biodiversity refuges.
-Studies make it clear that post-construction gains are real: insect and bird populations often rise significantly with careful habitat management.
-Maintaining these gains requires commitment to long-term monitoring, as Polliknow does for partners in energy sectors: tracking metrics over years ensures that clean energy projects also deliver clean living environments
+By integrating nature positive habitat management strategies companies can also meet key upcoming regulations and planning requirements such as EIAs, Biodiversity Net Gain, CSRD, TNFD and GRI.
+Studies make it clear that post-construction gains are achievable: insect and bird populations often rise significantly with careful habitat management.
+Maintaining these gains requires commitment to long-term monitoring, as Polliknow does for partners in energy sectors: tracking metrics long-term ensures that energy projects create net biodiversity gain during the lifecycle of the project.